This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Psychological counseling and support:

 Your healthcare provider may recommend that you receive psychological counseling as part of your treatment plan.
 A specially trained healthcare provider will speak with you about your opioid dependence.
-They will help you find ways to become less dependent on opioids.
-They may also help you find resources for any daily living needs you have, such as housing or employment.
+He or she will help you find ways to become less dependent on opioids.